felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 So, I knew how to hold a book.
 Big whoop.
 This didn't change the fact that after reading 10 pages, I couldn't contain all the information I was reading.
-If 10 pages of info coming in my brain means 10 pages of info coming out, that does not count as learning.
-That is the equivalent of passively listening to radio while driving.
-All your mind really records is the ads.
+If 10 pages of info coming into my brain means 10 pages of info coming out, that does not count as learning.
+That is the equivalent of passively listening to the radio while driving.
+All your mind really memorizes are the ads.

 This time, something was different though.
 Folding my paperback opened Pandora's box.
 Now that I was unafraid to hurt the resell value of my